-- The performance data is collected from the properties managed by its property management subsidiary, and its head office.
-The intensities are calculated per thousand square meters of floor area. - Total GHG emissions mainly come from energy indirect emissions, i.e. electricity consumption. - Certain water consumption records are not available due to temporary suspension of routine meter readings by the Water Supplies Department ("WSD") during the coronavirus pandemic, resulting in a delay in receiving the water bills from WSD.
-As such, the disclosed water consumption figures for the year are based on received water bills only. - All other aspects of key performance indicator not mentioned above were concluded to be not relevant for disclosure.
+- The performance data is collected from the group's current development project, properties managed by its property management subsidiary, and its head office.
+The intensities are calculated per thousand square meters of floor area. - Total GHG emissions mainly come from energy indirect emissions, i.e. electricity consumption. - Figures of water consumption in 2020 were restated due to suspension of meter recording service by Water Supplies Department ("WSD") during the outbreak of coronavirus pandemic, resulting in a delay in receiving the water bills from WSD. - All other aspects of key performance indicator not mentioned above were concluded to be not relevant for disclosure.